 Business and Legal Issues for Art Advisors (Risk Management)

-Following on from Module 1, we will discuss your potential liabilities as an art advisor and how you can mitigate risk through carefully drafted contracts and insurance.
-We will propose a fee structure that is fair and transparent to your clients but at the same time profitable for you.
+Following on from Module 1, we will discuss your potential legal liabilities as an art advisor and how you can mitigate risk through carefully drafted agreements and insurance.

 Effective Marketing Strategies for Art Advisors